immesys/btrdb-cp/README.md

 This is a utility for copying BTrDB streams (or parts of streams) from one collection to another, potentially on a different server.

-The utility will copy streams in parallel, but you should do more than about 15 at once.
+The utility will copy streams in parallel, but you shouldn't do more than about 15 at once.

 To start, create a config file that looks like this: